Bespoke Shower Screens by Prism Glass

 Prism Glass (based in Wimbledon, London) has worked on numerous bespoke shower screens projects since its inception in 2008.
 Recently Prism Glass was commissioned to measure, supply and fit bespoke bath screens, shower screens and frames on behalf of renowned architect Andrew Moor.
 This project included sourcing shower gold trims to match the existing decor.

 Another significant bespoke bath and shower screen project was the recently completed 190 Strand - a luxury development of apartments and penthouses located in the heart of London.
 Over 200 bathrooms were surveyed and installed, each different and unique.
 Prism Glass supplied the glass shower screens, bath screens, and installation services, on behalf of the main contractor St. Edward (part of the Berkley Group).
 More information on 190 Strand, Bespoke Shower Screen Install.

-Now a days, there are many options and styles available when it comes to designing a bespoke shower, these include fittings, glass and layout.
-Here are some of the more common shower glass screen layouts we have worked with to date:
+Nowadays, there are many options and styles available when it comes to designing a bespoke shower; these include fittings, glass and layout.
+Here are some of the more common shower glass screen layouts we have worked with to date: Bath shower screen:

-Bath shower screen: This the most common option as most homes have a bath with a shower.
+This the most common option as most homes have a bath with a shower.
 The bath screen sits on top of the bath edge and usually swings open for easy access.
-It protects the rest of the bathroom from splashes and water, and is great alternative to using a shower curtain.
+It protects the rest of the bathroom from splashes, water and is a great alternative to using a shower curtain.
+Walk-in shower:

 As the name implies, this option does not have a door allowing you to literally walk-in and usually consists of one large panel (although this depends on the layout of the bathroom).
 Straight shower screen enclosure (Framed and frameless):

 This shower usually has three solid walls and glass shower door.
 Or for wider openings, a glass panel or two and a door (as a straight line screen).
 Shower cubicle (Framed and frameless):